Instructions for Hiring Departments Regarding TN Status

 - Proof of Canadian/Mexican citizenship (i.e., passport, birth certificates, etc.)

-- Letter or contract from the employer that outlines:
+- Separate Letter from the employer that outlines:

 - Job description

-- Anticipated length of stay (TNs are issued for 1 year)
+- Anticipated length of stay (TNs are issued for up to 3 years, depending on offer letter)

 - Qualifications needed for the job